-Sunlight: Succulents also love sunshine, so find a place where your succulents can receive a lot of indirect sunlight.
+Succulents do enjoy some light so find a place where your succulents can receive some indirect exposure.
 If your succulent isn’t getting enough sunlight you may notice that the plants are growing up or stretching out of their spot looking for light.

 With the succulent misting spray, spritz the succulent soil once a week or every two weeks.
 The water and essential oils will support the plants and stimulate growth.
 Choose one or a combination of Young Living Essential Oils such as: Geranium, Frankincense, Lemongrass or Tea Tree.

-You only need 5 drops total, so in my misting spray I added two drops of Frankincense, 2 drops of Geranium, and 1 drop of Lemongrass.
-Pick and choose the combination of essential oils and drops.
+You only need about 5 drops total.
+In my misting spray I add two drops of Frankincense, 2 drops of Geranium, and 1 drop of Lemongrass.

 As always, please feel free to comment and tell us about the succulent diffuser in your home to help our community learn more about essential oils.